-Install downloaded patched font by double-clicking the font file in Finder, then clicking Install this font in the preview window.
+To install patched font double-click the font file in Finder, then click Install this font in the preview window.

 After installing the patched font MacVim or terminal emulator (whatever application powerline should work with) need to be configured to use the patched font.
 The correct font usually ends with for Powerline.